-Let’s not beat around the bush: looking good while skiing (or snowboarding, if you’re into that weird sh*t) is difficult.
+Let’s not beat around the bush: looking good while skiing (or snowboarding, if you’re into that) is difficult.
 First, there’s the super padded clothing to stop you freezing to death, designed to make even the skinniest minis look overweight and shapeless.
 Then there’s the helmet to give you an alien head and helmet hair.
 Let’s not forget the pink nose, sunburnt cheeks and dry, windswept skin.

 Thankfully, ski style is getting increasingly fashionable.
 There are some great options out there for stylish ski gear and here I share the best of the best.

 Any trip requires a beautiful pair of snow boots.
 Sorel are the go-to footwear retailer for highly practical boots which are perfect for battling through snow, whilst also managing to look stylish.